Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Testing BNNs and Length-Weighted Persistent Entropy-Based Loss in the Context of Resource-Efficient AI

-To showcase the applicability of our method to real-world data, we approximate a financial time series: the daily price of a Gold ETF during the year 2023 (point-cloud-based function consisting of 365 points), obtained using the yfinance python library\footnote{The yfinance documentation is available at \url{https://ranaroussi.github.io/yfinance/}}.
-Having a limited number of 30 base points, we aim to capture the signal’s essential structure, effectively treating this as a signal compression task that removes short-term noise.
-In Fig.~\ref{fig:learningcurves_aproxBNN_Gold}, we observe that $L_{\LWPE}$ again outperforms the classical losses, reducing approximation error across all metrics within the first epochs, highlighting its suitability for approximation tasks and time-series compression with a limited number of base points and epochs.
+To showcase the applicability of our method to real-world data, we approximate a financial time series: the daily price of a Gold ETF during the year 2023 (point-cloud-based function consisting of 365 points), obtained using the yfinance Python library\footnote{The yfinance documentation is available at \url{https://ranaroussi.github.io/yfinance/}}.
+Having a limited number of 30 base points, we aim to capture the signal’s essential structure, effectively treating it as a signal compression task that removes short-term noise.
+In Fig.~\ref{fig:learningcurves_aproxBNN_Gold}, we observe that $L_{\LWPE}$ again outperforms the classical loss functions, reducing approximation error across all metrics within the first epochs, highlighting its suitability for approximation tasks and time-series compression with a limited number of base points and epochs.

-In summary, using the $L_{\LWPE}$ to optimize the base points that define $\BNN$s demonstrates clear benefits in approximating complex, noisy functions with very few base points and epochs.
-This makes it especially appealing for real-world applications having limited resources.
+In summary, using the $L_{\LWPE}$ loss to optimize the base points that define $\BNN$s demonstrates clear benefits in approximating complex, noisy functions with very few base points and epochs.
+This makes the approach particularly attractive for real-world applications with limited computational resources.